Devenet/Movies/README.md

   - Movie poster (link or imported image)
 - RSS feeds for last movies, box office and watchlist
 - Choice of number of movies per page
-- Choice of prefered language for IMDB search
 - Mobile friendly (Bootstrap v3.0 with responsive design)
 - IE < 7 not friendly (not my problem)
 - Export and import movies with JSON file (it's possible to keep data private)